Univ-Wyo-Education/S22-1010/class/lect/Lect-10/Lect-10.raw.md

 Or if you prefer a table: [https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables)

-Le's do a google search and you might find:
+Let's do a Google search and you might find:

 [https://github.com/T101J/Translating_RNA_to_Protein](https://github.com/T101J/Translating_RNA_to_Protein)